bwrice/laravel-job-chain-groups/README.md

----

-**This package is still in development and not recommended for production use!**
+#### This package is still in development and not recommended for production use!

----

 # Dispatch a chain of jobs after a group of asynchronous jobs